 The next day we harvested some leaf lettuce, other greens, onion greens, and some thinnings from a new crop of turnips for a yummy pear salad.

 The kids were happy to have an 80-degree day for Christmas where they could go barefooted all day instead of bundling up like they would have done for the much colder Mid-Atlantic region where they live.

 Resolve to Get the Kids Involved in Veggies in 2009

-So save money, eat healthier, lose weight, become a locavore, and grow your own vegetables either on your property or start a community garden at the kids' school or church lot.
+So save money, eat healthier, lose weight, become a locavore.
+(Listen to my podcast: Locavore.)
+Grow your own vegetables either on your property or start a community garden at the kids' school or church lot.
 As you get the kids involved in growing veggies this year, send me your stories and photos and I'll share your experiences here.
-Have a bountiful new year.
+Have a bountiful New Year.

 Ginny Stibolt moved to northeastern Florida in 2004 and even though she's a botanist and lifelong gardener, Florida gardening was a shock.
 She started writing The Adventures of a Transplanted Gardener columns for the Times Union newspaper in Jacksonville.
 This is one of those columns archived here on Floridata.com for your enjoyment.
 Now she's written three Florida garden books published by University Press of Florida: Sustainable Gardening for Florida, 2009; Organic Methods for Vegetable Gardening in Florida with Melissa Contreras, 2013, and The Art of Maintaining a Florida Native Landscape, 2015.
 Check out her blog for the latest news and articles: www.GreenGardeningMatters.com